'There isn't a moral bone in Trump's body' - Bradley calls U.S. president 'completely empty' | Goal.com

 U.S. men's national team midfielder Michael Bradley says that President Donald Trump is "completely empty", adding that there "isn't a moral bone in his body".

-The U.S. is currently in the midst of a historic period of protest with people all over the country marching following the killing of George Floyd.
+The U.S. is currently in the midst of a historic period of protest with people all over the country marching following the death of George Floyd.

 Meanwhile, the country is also feeling the effects of the ongoing coronavirus pandemic, which has killed over 100,000 Americans to date.